bitnami-labs/sealed-secrets/docs/developer/README.md

 ## git-hooks

 To avoid easily detectable issues and prevent them from reaching master, some validations have been implemented via [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
-To have those hooks committed in the repository we need to install a third party tool `git-hooks` (check [prerequisites](#prerequisites)), because the hooks provided by Git are stored in the `.git` directory that is not included as part of the repositories.
+To have those hooks committed in the repository you need to install a third party tool `git-hooks` (check [prerequisites](#prerequisites)), because the hooks provided by Git are stored in the `.git` directory that is not included as part of the repositories.

 Currently, there's a single hook at pre-commit level.
 This hook ensures the Table of Contents (TOC) is updated using `doctoc` (check [prerequisites](#prerequisites)) in every `.md` and `.txt` file that uses this tool.

-Configure git-hooks for this specific repository (previously we installed it in the system) by running `git hooks install`.
+Configure git-hooks for this specific repository by running `git hooks install`.
 You can check with the following command if everything was configured properly:

 ```console
 Git hooks ARE installed in this repository.